wisepmHIG/AndroidExamples/README.md

 Examples for Android Application beginner

 Please come to :point_right: [my blog](http://wisepm.tistory.com/category/Android) if you want to see lectures.
 It might help you to understand examples.
 (It's not all uploaded yet.
 I will check the uploaded items on the list)

+:white_check_mark: : uploaded in blog.

 #list
  - Day1
   - MyApplication